SHIKHAR-CHANDRA/SHIKHAR-CHANDRA/README.md

 I am Shikhar, an undergrad Electronics and Communication engineering student.

-- 🔭 I’m currently working on my final year project focussed on Terahertz Communication
+- 🔭 I’m currently working on my final year project focussed on Metasurfaces for Stealth Applications
 - 🌱 I’m currently learning open source tools for information sciences and quantum computing
 - 👯 I’m looking to collaborate on wireless communication and microwave engineering research projects
 - ⚡ Fun fact: I love playing chess and badminton!

-Besides being an avid researcher in fields of Communication Engineering, I am also a keen space enthusiast.
+Besides being an avid researcher in fields of Communication Engineering, I am also a keen Space Enthusiast.